 Synovial fluid analysis is critical for diagnosis.
 The leukocyte count of the synovial fluid is always inflammatory (greater than 2000/mcL), usually exceeds 50,000/mcL, and often is more than 100,000/mcL, with 90% or more polymorphonuclear cells (Table 20–2).
 Gram stain of the synovial fluid is positive in 75% of staphylococcal infections and in 50% of gram-negative infections.
 Synovial fluid cultures are positive in 70–90% of cases; administration of antibiotics prior to arthrocentesis reduces the likelihood of a positive culture result.
 Blood cultures are positive in approximately 50% of patients.

 Imaging tests generally add little to the diagnosis of septic arthritis.
-Indeed, other than demonstrating joint effusion, radiographs are usually normal early in the disease; however, evidence ...
+Indeed, other than demonstrating joint effusion, radiographs are usually normal early ...